-Since 2007, authoritarian regimes recorded the largest increase in their economic impact of violence increasing by 27 per cent, while full democracies recorded the largest reduction at 15.9 per cent.
+Since 2007, authoritarian regimes recorded the largest increase in their economic impact of violence increasing by 27%, while full democracies recorded the largest reduction at 15.9 per cent.

 According to the 2021 Economic Value of Peace of peace report, the increase in authoritarian regimes was driven largely by instability and conflict onset between 2007 and 2019.

 Improvements seen in full democracies over that time have been largely driven by the reductions in expenditures on the military and private and internal security.

 The Institute for Economics & Peace analyses the economic impact of violence across four government types: authoritarian regimes; hybrid regimes; flawed democracies; and full democracies.

 While full democracies recorded a decrease in the economic impact of violence, the remaining four government types recorded increases since 2007, with authoritarian ones showing the largest increase.